VirtualPlanetaryLaboratory/vspace/docs/help.rst

 input option (exact match required), <sampling rule> sets how the values of the option are to be sampled (see the `Sampling
-Rules <sampling>`_ section), and <identifier> is a string that is appended to the trialname prefix in the destfolder subdirectories. ``VSPACE`` will vary all parameters listed after a "file" command until it reaches the next "file" command or the end of the file.
+Rules <sampling>`_ section), and <identifier> is a string that is appended to the trialname prefix in the destfolder subdirectories. ``vspace`` will vary all parameters listed after a "file" command until it reaches the next "file" command or the end of the file.
 In this example we are not varying any options for vpl.in or jupiter.in, so they have no options listed.
-However they must still be included to inform ``VSPACE`` that they should be copied into the trial directories.
-In this case, "n5" tells ``VSPACE`` to create 5 evenly spaced values of dEcc between 0.001 and 0.005.
+However they must still be included to inform ``vspace`` that they should be copied into the trial directories.
+In this case, "n5" tells ``vspace`` to create 5 evenly spaced values of dEcc between 0.001 and 0.005.

 .. note::